kancherladivya307-pixel/oracle-to-snowflake-def/docs/step-01-ec2/README.md

 03. Created security group `def-ec2-sg` allowing SSH (port 22) from my IP only.
 04. Launched EC2 instance
 05.Update Operating System-System packages verified and up to date using dnf.
+06. Install Git and basic utilities-Git installed and verified using git --version.